csymapp/csymapp-api/README.md

 We have created an installation script.
 Be sure to follow carefully any instuctions given.
 Especially be sure to edit the files `.env` and `config`
 Before running the install script, please ensure you have the [prerequisites](#Prerequisites) installed.

+Be sure also to set environment to production `ENV=production` in `.env`.
+Otherwise anyone will be able to access your admin account because of the common email and password used for development enviroment set-ups.

 ```sh
 cd /root
 git clone https://github.com/csymapp/csymapp-api.git